playcanvas/developer.playcanvas.com/content/en/user-manual/assets/texture-atlas.md

 ![Texture Atlas][1]

 A Texture Atlas asset is a texture asset with additional data which describes 'Frames' inside the texture.
-Frames are regions defined in the texture as a rectangle with a 'pivot' point which sets the positonal and rotational center of the frame.
+Frames are regions defined in the texture as a rectangle with a 'pivot' point which sets the positional and rotational center of the frame.

 Texture Atlases are created by right-clicking on a regular Texture Asset and selecting **Create Atlas**.
 Or by changing the default asset settings to enable [Create Atlases][3]